Direct Preference Optimization (DPO) for AI models: towards smarter AI

 Beyond new AI products that are being brought to market at a breakneck pace, artificial intelligence and research in this field continue to evolve at an impressive pace, in particular thanks to innovative optimization methods.
 Among these, the Direct Preference Optimization (DPO), stands out as a promising approach.

-Unlike traditional learning methods, which rely primarily on maximizing a reward function, DPO seeks to align language model decisions (LLMs) with explicit human preferences.
+Unlike traditional learning methods, which rely primarily on maximizing a reward function, DPO seeks to align language model decisions (LLMs) with explicit human preferences, and is particularly relevant for large language models.
 Generally, traditional methods often require a complex reward model, which can make the optimization process longer and more complicated.
+The status quo involves training a separate reward model (such as RLHF and PPO) to evaluate and fine-tune language models, which is complex and resource-intensive.
+Compared to existing methods, DPO can match or surpass their quality and offers greater ease of implementation.

 What is Direct Preference Optimization (DPO)?